blockchaintp/hyperledger-brooklyn-sawtooth/docs/aws-setup.md

 Run the following command to change the permissions so Brooklyn will be able to read it:

 	$ chmod 644 ~/keys/*.pem

+**NOTE**: If you are using Windows, do not open or edit the key file because this can cause the file to use Windows line endings and Brooklyn will not properly read it.

 ### Create an AWS Security Group